sendgrid/docs/content/docs/ui/managing-contacts/segmenting-your-contacts.md

 [Segments]({{root_url}}/glossary/segmentation/) are similar to contact lists, except they update dynamically over time as information stored about your contacts changes.
 When you segment your audience, you are able to create personalized Automation emails and Single Sends that directly address the wants and needs of your particular audience.

 [Custom fields]({{root_url}}/ui/managing-contacts/custom-fields/), [reserved fields]({{root_url}}/glossary/reserved-fields/), and engagement data like opens and clicks, provide unique information you can use to identify contacts for different segments.
-As your contacts' traits change and you add more contacts that meet the criteria of your segment, your segments will update to reflect these changes.
-For example, a segment populated using the criteria, “lives in Denver” or, “is under 30 years old” will change as your contacts age and their addresses change.
+As your contacts' traits change or you add more contacts that meet the criteria of your segment, your segments will update to reflect these changes.
+For example, a segment populated using the criteria, “lives in Denver” or, “is under 30 years old” will change as your contacts age or their addresses change.

 Segments can pull from _All Contacts_ or any of your more narrowly defined lists.

 ## How segments work

 Segments are created by comparing your contacts against criteria you define.
 If a contact matches the specified criteria, they will be included in your segment.
 Engagement data such as "opened" or "clicked" will add contacts who have _engaged_ in this behavior with one of your messages.
-Whether or not a contact meets your defined criteria is evaluated using expressions that consist of three parts: fields, operators, and values.
+Whether or not a contact meets your defined criteria is evaluated using the combination of conditions you create.
+Each condition consists of three parts: fields, operators, and values.

-The first part of the pattern, the field, is the data _field_ you want to filter your contacts by.
-Fields include traits such as "First Name," "Email," or "City, " and engagement data such as "Last Clicked."
+The first part of the condition, the field, is the data _field_ you want to filter your contacts by.
+Fields include traits such as "First Name," "Email," or "City" and engagement data such as "Last Clicked."
 For a full list of available fields, see the [Segmentation fields and types tables](#segmentation-fields-and-types).

 Operators are the second part of the expression, and they define how your contacts should be evaluated.
 All fields have a data type assigned to them (text, number, date, Single Send); this type will determine which operators are available.
 For example, "Last Clicked" is a date field, and it has date operators such as "is after" and "is before" available.
 For a full list of operators available by field type, see the [Operators available by field type section](#operators-available-by-field-type).